Richard Lugar: 1980s

 The 1986 midterm election featured 22 of the 53 Senate Republicans up for reelection.
 In late 1984, Lugar predicted that "a number of our people are not going to win in '86" unless there was economic growth.
 The Republicans lost eight seats that election cycle.
 Shortly after the midterms, on November 13, it was disclosed that Senator Jesse Helms would challenge Lugar for ranking Republican on the Senate Foreign Relations Committee, Helms telling Lugar in a letter that the challenge would not have occurred had the Republicans maintained a majority in the Senate as "the ranking minority post is a different matter".
 On January 6, 1987, Republican members of the Senate Foreign Relations Committee voted unanimously to retain Lugar as their ranking member.
 After the results, Lugar stated that he saw his win as a vote of confidence in his leadership.

 In January 1988, the Senate began work on the ratification of the Intermediate-Range Nuclear Forces Treaty.
 Later that month, Lugar met with German Minister for Foreign Affairs Hans-Dietrich Genscher to discuss the INF Treaty, Lugar stating afterward that he was confident the treaty would eventually be ratified despite developments in the process.
 Lugar believed technical errors existed within the treaty, aligning him with Senate critics of the measure, but differed from them on when they should be improved.
 Lugar voted in favor of the treaty in May when it passed overwhelmingly in the Senate on May 27.

 Lugar attended the July 11, 1988, White House meeting on the subject of legislation to provide financial relief to farmers affected by the showers in the Midwestern and Southern United States, Lugar during which he indicated that there was willingness on the part of his political party to support the measure.
-On August 11, 1988, President Reagan signed the Disaster Assistance Act of 1988 into law.
-During the ceremony, President Reagan noted Lugar as one of the members of Congress "who've done so much to make this possible".
+On August 11, 1988, Reagan signed the Disaster Assistance Act of 1988 into law.
+During the ceremony, Reagan noted Lugar as one of the members of Congress "who've done so much to make this possible".

-After Vice President George H. W. Bush selected Lugar's fellow Indiana senator Dan Quayle for his running mate in the 1988 Presidential election, Lugar spoke with Bush by telephone, and the presidential candidate explained his pick of Quayle: "The Vice President told me he wanted somebody of a distinctly different generation.
+After Vice President George H. W. Bush selected Lugar's fellow Indiana senator Dan Quayle for his running mate in the 1988 Presidential election, Lugar spoke with Bush by telephone about his pick of Quayle: "The Vice President told me he wanted somebody of a distinctly different generation.
 It was obvious he felt that was more important than some other considerations.
 I certainly understand that."
 In a September 28, 1988, news conference, Democratic vice-presidential nominee Lloyd Bentsen cited Lugar as one of three "heavyweight" Republican senators who were more qualified for the vice presidential nomination than Quayle.
 On December 12, 1988, Lugar attended Vice President-elect Quayle's first news conference following the election, during which Quayle stated the Bush administration would be seeking his aid along with that of Dan Coats in pushing their agenda through Congress.